Movax12/ca65hl/manual.md

     if <condition>, long  ; use JMP instruction to branch, regardless of setLongBranch setting if <condition>, short ; use branch instructions to branch, regardless of setLongBranch setting

-Due to the one-pass nature of ca65, it is not possible to do this automatically.
+Due to the one-pass nature of ca65, it is not possible to do this automatically for forward branches, but backward branches will automatically use the correct long or short branch.

 #### If Statement with `goto` or `break`